+The AAA's administrative fees are based on service charges.
 The fees cover AAA administrative services; they do not cover arbitrator compensation or expenses, if any, reporting services, or any post-award charges incurred by the parties in enforcing the award.
+The services of the AAA are generally concluded with the transmittal of the award.
+Although there is voluntary compliance with the majority of awards, judgment on the award can be entered in a court having appropriate jurisdiction if necessary.